Sat. Mar 25th, 2023

 Background

 Example response I usually have to write up or copy/paste when people contact me about such imposters: “Thanks for reaching out to me.
 It sounds like you are dealing with an imposter, as I offer no such investment services or advice and never ask people for money.
 You can read more on my personal site StevenHatzakis.com/scams-impersonation about such impersonation scams where people impersonate me on various platforms.
 Feel free to report them and send me any related screenshots or links for my records so that I can report them too, time permitting.
-Thank you.
+In addition, I cannot help you further as I don’t provide any recovery services, you should consider contacting law enforcement and hiring an attorney perhaps.
+Good luck!“

 Caveat Emptor (Buyer Beware)

-Just yesterday a potential victim (first name Koel) reached out to me and despite all the information I gave them, they still doubted, and that prompted me to publish this article.
-At the same time, just yesterday, Twitter banned an account that was impersonating me which I Tweeted about here:
+A while ago a potential victim (first name Koel) reached out to me and despite all the information I gave them, they still doubted, and that prompted me to publish this article.
+At the same time, shortly thereafter, Twitter banned an account that was impersonating me which I Tweeted about here:

 https://twitter.com/shatzakis/status/1422499899262881794

 The best way to contact me is via Twitter my handle is @shatzakis (LinkedIn messages might not be seen right away).
 My handle on Telegram is also @shatzakis; any other handle on Twitter or Telegram claiming to be me is a scammer.
-I have a Facebook profile that is personal and non-public (https://www.facebook.com/stevenhatzakis/ and private Instagram), which I don’t use for work, and I have another FaceBook profile (https://www.facebook.com/shatzakis) work-related and Instagram public profile @StevenJosephHatzakis, but I don’t use these often.
-I also have a YouTube account (stevenhatzakis) where I have videos from industry events, along with a personal YouTube account.
+I have a Facebook profile that is personal and non-public (https://www.facebook.com/stevenhatzakis/ and private Instagram @hatgram), which I don’t use for work, and I have another FaceBook profile (https://www.facebook.com/shatzakis) work-related and Instagram public profile @StevenJosephHatzakis, any other profile on FaceBook or Instagram is a scammer don’t trust them.
+I also have a YouTube account (stevenhatzakis) where I have videos from industry events, along with a personal YouTube account Hattube.
 On GitHub I am @hatgit, and here is my profile on StackExchange.
+I also have a Tiktok account also under the @shatzakis handle https://www.tiktok.com/@shatzakis and just recorded a clip warning about imposters: https://www.tiktok.com/@shatzakis/video/7243991780545285418

 What to do if you believe you have been scammed by an imposter:

-This has unfortunately begun to take up much of my time, but I am publishing this article today on my website, StevenHatzakis.com, in an effort to point users to this page whenever they contact me about such imposters/scams.
+Again, this has unfortunately begun to take up much of my time, but I am updating this article today on my website, StevenHatzakis.com, in an effort to point users to this page whenever they contact me about such imposters/scams, or so that people find this page when searching for me on the internet when doing their due diligence after imposters contact them that impersonate me.

 Resources: